 Extend Your CampusVue Solution

-CampusLink allows institutions to integrate any Microsoft .NET, Java, or other Web service accessible application with CampusVue, and build new online services that are tightly integrated to the core institutional systems.
+CampusLink allows institutions to integrate any Microsoft .NET, Java, or other Web service accessible application with CampusVue.
+This integration allows you to build new online services that are tightly integrated to the core institutional systems.

 Choose from these CampusLink APIs

-Provides an interface that can be used to aggregate and validate prospect data from any source, accommodating real-time management of the recruitment channel.
+Provides an interface that aggregates and validates prospect data from any source, accommodating real-time management of the recruitment channel.

-Enables integration between CampusVue and any course management system (CMS/LMS).
-Once implemented, institutions will be able to centrally manage data and processes associated with online courses, programs, and students.
+Enables integration between the CampusVue and any course management system (CMS/LMS).
+Once implemented, institutions can centrally manage data and processes associated with online courses, programs and students.

 Captures almost any relevant financial transaction, such as payments, student housing, cafeteria plans, and other campus purchases or payments.